froschgrosch/Quake3e_render/quake3e_render/README.md

 - `"mergeRender" : 0`
-    - When set to 1, all rendered demos will be merged into one videofile with ffmpeg.
+    - When set to 1, all rendered demos will be merged into one video file with ffmpeg.
 - `"renderScale" : { "enabled": 0, "resolution" : [3840, 2160] }`
     - When `enabled` is set to 1, the cvar r_renderScale will be enabled.
 It enables rendering at resolutions greater than screen resolution.
 Requires `r_fbo 1`.
-The resolution is specified in the `resolution` array
+The resolution is specified in the `resolution` array.
 - `"framerate": 60`
     - Set the output framerate.
 - `"ffmpegMode" : 0`